Harikrishna2525/Harikrishna2525/README.md

 **Responsibilities:**
 - Design and deploy AWS infrastructure for web applications
-- Implement availability, fault tolerance, and recovery mechanisms
+- Build fault-tolerant and auto-healing systems
-- Configure load balancers and health checks
+- Configure load balancing, health checks, and traffic routing
-- Manage EC2-based systems and containerized workloads
+- Manage EC2-based and serverless workloads
-- Debug infrastructure-level issues (networking, instance health, service failures)
+- Debug infrastructure-level issues (networking, compute, service health)
-- Automate instance bootstrapping using User Data and basic IaC
+- Automate deployments and bootstrapping using User Data and IaC
+- Monitor systems using logs, metrics, and alarms

 ---

 ## 🧑‍💻 About Me

-I’m a hands-on Cloud / Infrastructure Engineer focused on how systems fail and recover, not just how they are deployed.
+I’m a hands-on Cloud / Infrastructure Engineer focused on how systems **fail, recover, and scale**, not just how they are deployed.

 I work with:
-- Failure-first architecture thinking
+- Failure-first infrastructure design
 - Real testing of unhealthy scenarios
+- EC2 and serverless-based architectures
+- AWS-native monitoring and logging
-- Simple, explainable AWS designs
+- Simple, explainable designs suitable for production
-- Production-style deployment practices

 Flutter experience exists, but cloud infrastructure is my primary career focus.